gordonb3/logitechmediaserver-cpan-armel/README.md

 # logitechmediaserver-cpan-armel

 #### Description
-This project contains a complete CPAN folder for logitechmediaserver 7.8.0 on armv5te with Perl 5.20.
+This project contains a complete CPAN folder for logitechmediaserver 7.8.0 on armv5te with Perl 5.20 and later.

 #### Installation